akshayjhamb29/CronParser/README.md

-# CronParser
+# main.CronParser

 ## Overview

-CronParser is a Java-based utility for parsing and interpreting cron expressions.
+main.CronParser is a Java-based utility for parsing and interpreting cron expressions.
 It takes a cron schedule string as input and parses its various time fields.

 ## Prerequisites